CSI-Doherty/SCneighbours/README.md

 ```
 ![Heatmap Example](img/90951f5b-ea10-4cf6-8c51-60d88cd4be62.png)

-For each cell we can calculate the percentage of cells from its neighbours share the cells, cluster (or other metadata column).
+For each cell we can calculate the percentage of cells from its neighbours share the cells cluster (or other metadata column).
 ```
 seu <- calculate_outside_neighbours_cell(seu, 'seurat_clusters',colname = 'outside_neighbourhood')
 FeaturePlot(seu, outside_neighbourhood)